floooh/sokol-rust/README.md

 Cargo will compile and link the sokol headers automatically during compilation thanks to the buildscript `build.rs`

 ## Examples
-Not all examples have been translated to rust yet, but you can check the ones that have been in the `examples` directory.
+Not all examples have been translated to Rust yet, but you can check the ones that have been in the `examples` directory.

 You can compile all examples using the following command:
 ```console